 Are you or a loved one beginning the school year with a general chemistry course?
 Traditionally, in college, the first exam occurs during the third week in September, don't wait until then to start studying!
 The common concepts of dimensional analysis, naming compounds and stoichiometry build on one another.
 If you are struggling with these concepts, don't risk getting a low grade on the first exam and then having to struggle to bring it up the whole semester!

-General chemistry does rely on a knowledge of Algebra techniques, and when these principles are foggy it can make the chemistry material unnecessarily challenging.
+General chemistry does rely on a knowledge of algebraic techniques, and when these principles are foggy it can make the chemistry material unnecessarily challenging.
 I have had extensive experience tutoring this subject matter to both high school and college students and can assist in your ability to master the material!

 I graduated from Villanova University in Spring 2011 with an M.S. in Chemistry with a concentration in Inorganic Chemistry.
 I earned my B.S. in Chemistry-Biology from West Chester University in 2008.